grifocx/haymarket-landing/README.md

 #### Troubleshooting

 **Image Not Displaying:**
-- Verify the file exists in `/public/catalog/`
+- Verify the file exists in `/public/`
 - Check that the filename in `imageUrl` exactly matches the file (including extension)
-- Ensure the path starts with `/catalog/` not `public/catalog/`
+- Ensure the filename does not include a path prefix (just the filename)
 - Clear browser cache and refresh

 **Image Quality Issues:**